-The starting point for the review will be a summative self-assessment prepared by the program, based on the information they have collected during the implementation of the program.
-The role of the panel is to question, critically reflect on, and ultimately judge the program.
+The starting point for the review will be a summative self-assessment (also called a Final Prospectus report or FPR) prepared by the program and based on information they have collected during the implementation of the program.
+The role of the panel is to question, critically reflect upon, and ultimately judge the program.
 They will verify the content of the program's final prospectus report for evidence and reasonableness.
 To formulate its views, the panel will design an evaluation using appropriate evaluation methods.